The first

 In addition to horse friendly design, the most important feature, and the thing that makes the BALANCE approach so radically different and so effective, is the way that they are ‘fitted’ and used by the rider.

-For a saddle to allow the horse to use his body as nature intended and stay healthy and comfortable, it must not fit (match) the shape of his body when he is standing at rest!
+use his body as nature intended and stay healthy and comfortable, it must not

-This is because the shape he is at rest is not the same shape he is during movement.
-Or, at least it shouldn’t be.
-At rest, his frame drops into a relaxed state.
+the shape he is at rest is not the same shape he is during movement.
+Or, at

 The diagrams above are courtesy of Anthony and Keren Morris of The Horse's Voice.